Excerpts from Jim Conrad's

 Right outside the window of the tiny guardhouse in which I live there's a chain-link fence with ornamental vines twining up through it.
 Nowadays the star of the fence is the Bengal Clock Vine, also called Sky Flower, THUNBERGIA GRANDIFLORA.
-You can see the vine's three-inch broad, sky-blue flowers and its opposite leaves at the right.
+Below, you can see the vine's three-inch broad, sky-blue flowers and its opposite leaves.

 Thunbergias are members of the mostly tropical Acanthus Family, and in the photo you can see one thing that makes a Thunbergia a Thunbergia: The four, upward arching stamens in the flowers' throats.
 Not seen are the two large bracts subtending the corollas, looking like huge, two-pointed calices.
 The actual calyx is a hardly noticeable rim at the corolla's base.